q2ebanking/boa-constrictor/README.md

 ## Getting Started

 Boa Constrictor is a .NET Standard library written in C#.
-To use it, install the *Boa.Constrictor* package from NuGet.org into your .NET project.
+To use it, install the [Boa.Constrictor](https://www.nuget.org/packages/Boa.Constrictor) package from NuGet.org into your .NET project.

-*(Warning: The public NuGet package is not yet released.
-This section will need to be updated once it is released.
-Include a link.)*

 Then, make sure to install the appropriate WebDriver executables on your system PATH.
 For example, you will need to install [ChromeDriver](https://chromedriver.chromium.org/)